 What is MAKOplasty®?

 MAKOplasty® is an innovative technology in which a robotic arm is controlled by a surgeon to assist in joint replacement surgery.
-This highly advanced robotic arm technology allows surgeons to treat patients who are in need of either total hip replacement or partial knee replacement surgery, with the utmost precision that was previously unattainable with conventional instrumentation.
+This highly advanced robotic arm technology allows surgeons to treat patients who need either total hip replacement or partial knee replacement surgery with a level of precision that was previously unattainable with conventional instrumentation.

 In addition to the robotic arm, this technology also includes a 3D imaging system that generates a computerized model of the hip’s orientation and alignment with real-time adjustments.
 It offers a new level of accuracy when aligning and placing implants that minimizes surrounding tissue trauma, and significantly reduces the chance of patients experiencing future complications or repeat surgeries.